Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 1. In the Grafana Dashboard (http://localhost:13000) click on "Edit" and then "Settings"
 1. Go to the "Variables" tab then click "New variable"
 1. The variable type is "Query", the variable name must be "dsPost", the data source should be "influxdb"
-1. In the text area paste the entire script shown below unmodified
+1. In the "Query options" text area paste the entire script shown below unmodified
 1. Scroll down and set the refresh setting to "On time range change"
 1. Uncheck "Multi-value", "Allow custom values", and "Include All option"
 1. Leave sorting disabled and leave Regex empty